gmac/graphql-stitching-ruby/README.md

 ![Merging types](./docs/images/merging.png)

 To facilitate this merging of types, stitching must know how to cross-reference and fetch each variant of a type from its source location.
+This can be done using [arbitrary queries](#merged-types-via-arbitrary-queries) or [federation entities](#merged-types-via-federation-entities).

+### Merged types via arbitrary queries

-This is done using the `@stitch` directive:
+Types can merge through arbitrary queries using the `@stitch` directive:

 ```graphql
 directive @stitch(key: String!) repeatable on FIELD_DEFINITION